 Every asset in a company is expected to fetch at least 100% returns on its cost, however, the returns obtained may not be in a single accounting period and may spread to multiple future accounting years.
 This is why unexpired cost exists in a business.

-Example – Deferred Revenue Expenditure, Net Book Value of an asset on the balance sheet is its unexpired cost.
+Example – Deferred Revenue Expenditure, the Net Book Value of an asset on the balance sheet is its unexpired cost.

 It is shown as an asset in the company’s final accounts.
 All assets are capitalized, however, the cost is eventually matched with its future revenue till then it is only a deferred expense waiting to be expensed.